 Founded in 1947 by Toshio Iue in Moriguchi, Osaka, Japan, Sanyo was an ambitious venture.
 Iue, a former employee of Matsushita Electric, named the company “Sanyo,” which means “three oceans,” reflecting his ambition to enter the international market.
 Two years after its founding, Sanyo became a legally incorporated company.

-The company now operates in a variety of industries, including batteries, solar power, home appliances, and electronic components.
+The company now operates in various industries, including batteries, solar power, home appliances, and electronic components.
 Despite becoming a well-known global brand, Sanyo faced serious challenges in the 2000s, including strong competition from more affordable manufacturers and a significant financial downturn.

-A dramatic turnaround occurred in 2009 when Panasonic acquired a controlling stake in Sanyo for more than $4 billion.
-By 2011, Sanyo was fully integrated into Panasonic, operating as a subsidiary.
-Today, Sanyo remains under the Panasonic corporate umbrella, specializing in specific markets and regions, as well as embedding its technology assets into Panasonic’s broader operating structure.
+A dramatic turnaround occurred in 200 when Panasonic acquired a controlling stake in Sanyo for more than $4 billion.
+By 2011, Sanyo was fully integrated into Panasonic and operated as a subsidiary.
+Today, Sanyo remains under the Panasonic corporate umbrella, specializing in specific markets and regions and embedding its technology assets into Panasonic’s broader operating structure.

 Meaning and History